Shipping Liquid Hardeners and Concrete Curing Compounds

 Concrete curing compounds

 Hazmat classifications vary widely.
 Amine hardeners are often corrosive.
 Isocyanates are toxic.
 Solvent-based curing compounds may be flammable.
 Concrete silicate hardeners are typically non-hazardous.
-Each product requires verification against its SDS.
+Each product requires verification against its SDS before tendering to a carrier.

 Moisture sensitivity.
 Isocyanate hardeners are extremely moisture-sensitive.
 Tanker equipment must be verified dry, any residual water from tank washing can cause premature reaction.
-This requires specialized wash and dry procedures.
+This requires specialized wash and dry procedures, often including nitrogen purging to remove all moisture before loading.

 Temperature management.
 Some hardeners and curing compounds are temperature-sensitive, they can thicken, crystallize, or in the case of reactive products, begin curing prematurely at elevated temperatures.
-Winter shipping may require insulated equipment; summer shipping may require temperature monitoring.
+Winter shipping may require insulated equipment; summer shipping may require temperature monitoring to prevent heat-related degradation.

 How Total Connection handles hardener and curing compound logistics